General

 Press release links aren’t as popular anymore, but they used to be fairly common.
 Basically, you created a press release for something related to your business and sent it to many websites.
 Those websites would then link your press release, and you would end up with a ton of links to your website.

 Over time, people abused this method, and it is now recognized as a link scheme by Google.
-This means if you are caught using it, Google will penalize you.
+This means if you are caught using it, Google will not like it.
 The practice is bad because the links are easy to manipulate, which makes your site seem suspicious.

 Blog Networks